Ex-Twitter execs to testify on block of Hunter Biden story

 The scheduled testimony, confirmed by the committee Monday, will be the first time the three former executives will appear before Congress to discuss the company’s decision to initially block from Twitter a New York Post article on Hunter Biden’s laptop in the weeks before the 2020 election.

-Republicans have claimed the story was suppressed for political reasons.
+Republicans have said the story was suppressed for political reasons, though no evidence has been released to support that claim.
 The witnesses for the Feb.
 8 hearing are expected to be Vijaya Gadde, former chief legal officer; James Baker, former deputy general counsel; and Yoel Roth, former head of safety and integrity.

 The hearing is among the first of many in a GOP-controlled House to be focused on Biden and his family, as Republicans wield the power of their new, albeit slim, majority.